AlgoCompSynth/cforth/RP2350-testing/README.md

     - $2=LOGFILE_TAG: An optional logfile tag.
 The default is the empty string.
 The test script logs to the file `Logfiles/${PIO_ENVIRONMENT}${LOGFILE_TAG}.log`

+    For example, when I test the
+    [TinyVision.ai Pico-Ice](https://pico-ice.tinyvision.ai/), I use the command

+    ```
+    ./test_board.sh rpipico "-pico-ice"
+    ```

 Aside from logging information possibly useful in troubleshooting, the script does a `pio run` with the specified environment to build and upload the `cforth` firmware to the board.
-It then fetches the firmware files out from the build environment and creates a disassembly listing.
+It then fetches the firmware files from the build environment and creates a disassembly listing.

 Finally, it lists the active `/dev/ttyACM*` TTYs.
 This is almost always just